grpc/proposal/A93-xds-ext-proc.md

     to gRPC.
 - [mode_override](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/ext_proc/v3/external_processor.proto#L189C60-L189C73):
   See [Processing Mode Override](#processing-mode-override) below.
+- request_drain (new field being added in https://github.com/envoyproxy/envoy/pull/38753): If true, the filter will send a half-close on the ext_proc stream.
+It will then continue sending message bodies received from the ext_proc server until the ext_proc stream terminates with OK status.
+After that, any subsequent message on the stream will be passed through as-is.
 - We will ignore override_message_timeout, since GRPC body send mode does not support timeouts.
 - We ignore the dynamic_metadata field, since it is not relevant to gRPC.